Get

 Finally, most cats aren’t introduced to water in a neutral environment.
 Many cats’ first introduction to water is falling into a sink or bathtub.
 That would be scary for anyone if they’d never been wet before!

 For many cats, this initial shock factor is more than enough to turn them off from investigating bodies of water forever.
-However, Bengal cats suffer none of these issues.
+However, Bengal cats often show a higher tolerance and curiosity toward water exposure.

 divider cat paws 2 oct 2024